It was on a good Friday,

 From "the third hour" until "the sixth hour."
 From sext to none.
 From noon until three in the afternoon.
 Scripture tells us that our Lord was dying on the cross at this time, culminating in the words “Consummatum Est” (“It is finished”).

-When we were kids, growing up in Ohio, we would either go to church for Stations of the Cross or some related devotion, or if we were at home, Mom would turn the radio off, and we would be admonished to be quieter than usual.
-It marks the consummation of the ultimate act of sacrificial Love, that of the Bridegroom with His bride.
+When we were kids, growing up in Ohio, we would either go to church for Stations of the Cross or some related devotion, or if we were at home, Mom would turn the radio off, and we were told to be quieter than usual.
+Thus did we mark the consummation of the ultimate act of sacrificial Love, that of the Bridegroom with His bride.

 Elsewhere in Cincinnati, a venerable custom dating a century and a half still takes place on this day.

 In December 1860, a Catholic church was completed on a bluff atop Mount Adams, and dedicated to the Virgin Mary.
-Since the hill was too steep for a horse-and-buggy, there were a series of wooden steps built as well, leading from St Gregory Street near the riverfront, on up to the church entrance.
-The following spring saw the start of the Civil War, and Immaculata Church became the site of devout Catholics praying the rosary for peace, while climbing the steps to its entrance.
+Since the hill was too steep for a horse-and-buggy, there were a series of wooden steps built as well, leading from St Gregory Street near the river, all the way to the church entrance.
+The following spring saw the start of the War Between The States, and Immaculata Church became the site of devout Catholics praying the rosary for peace, while climbing the steps to its entrance.
 The tradition continues, as every year on Good Friday (a day when it invariably rains), an estimated ten thousand pilgrims climb the 85 steps -- the wooden ones having since been replaced by concrete -- leading to the entrance.
 The procession begins at midnight, with the parish priest's blessing of the steps, and continues for twenty-four hours.

 The Passionist Historical Archives elaborates on the legacy of “St Mary’s of the Steps”, as does the parish website.